MarianBastiurea/happycoding/README.md

+# Happy Coding
 ![Coverage](.github/badges/jacoco.svg)

-# Happy Coding

-  The Happy Coding was created to show my training in Java coding and skills achieved during this time.
-Happy Coding can show to you my Java coding abilities an act as business card for me.
+Happy Coding is a challenge to help you acquire strong problem-solving skills by implementing solutions for 100 of the most popular algorithmic problems.

 ## Description

-  My goal was to find a solution using Java for 100 problems from w3resource.com.
+This project contains 100 problems from w3resource.com and other sources and my solutions for them using the Java language.

-For that I used Java features like data types, operator, control flow, arrays and two-dimensional array.
-These problems cover the most common problems in coding.
-Like computation, transform, validation, manipulation and sorting an array.
-Also contains algorithm solving practices like recursion, sorting algorithms and searching algorithms.
-Solution can be run with the help of unit testing.
-All solutions are covered by unit testing using scenarios from easy ones to most complex ones.
+For implementing the solutions, I used Java features like data types, operators, control flow and data structures like arrays and two-dimensional arrays.

+These problems cover the most common problems in software development like computation, data transformation, data validation, data manipulation, searching and sorting.
+The project also contains examples of recursion, binary search and sorting algorithms.

+Solutions can be run with the help of the available unit tests.
+All solutions are covered by unit tests using scenarios from easy ones to the most complex ones.